samluescher/django-form-designer/README.md

 This document assumes that you are familiar with Python and Django.

-1. Download and unzip the current release from http://github.com/philomat/django-form-designer/downloads, or install using `git` as shown below (the latter two commands are necessary to pull submodule dependencies):
+1. [Download and unzip the current release](http://github.com/philomat/django-form-designer/downloads/), or install using `git` as shown below (the latter two commands are necessary to pull submodule dependencies):

         $ git clone git://github.com/philomat/django-form-designer.git
         $ cd django-form-designer